 Onion bulb formation

 Onion bulb formation is seen in hypertrophic neuropathies such as Charcot-Marie-Tooth type 1A (CMT1A) and chronic inflammatory demyelinating polyneuropathy (CIDP).
 It is the result of proliferation of Schwann cells and deposition of collagen 1.
 Radiographic features MRI The nerve roots appea...

-Raghib syndrome is a rare developmental complex, which consists of persistence of the left superior vena cava along with coronary sinus ostial atresia and atrial septal defect.
-It has also been associated with other congenital malformations including ventricular septal defects, enlargement o...
+Raghib syndrome is a rare developmental complex.
+It consists of: persistence of the left superior vena cava coronary sinus ostial atresia atrial septal defect It has also been associated with other congenital malformations including ventricular septal defects, enlargement of the tricuspid an...

 Superior vena cava obstruction (grading)